Living Colour: Reunion and subsequent events (2000–present)

 On August 19, 2016, the band released a cover of The Notorious B.I.G.'s "Who Shot Ya?" from an upcoming EP entitled Mixtape which was released on September 9.
 It features appearances from Chuck D, Black Thought, Pharoahe Monch, Prodigal Sunn, and Kyle Mansa.
 Also in 2016, the band performed "Cult of Personality" on The Howard Stern Show.

 By late 2018, Living Colour had begun working on new material for a possible EP or seventh studio album.
 When asked about a month after the release of Shade if fans would have to wait another four years for the follow-up album, Reid replied, "Well I don't know about all that.
 It's intriguing to be back in this cycle."

 On September 2, 2022 during a performance at Rock in Rio in Rio de Janeiro, Brazil, guitarist Steve Vai joined Living Colour on stage for a rendition of "Cult of Personality."

 The band announced on December 10, 2022 that they had entered the studio to begin recording their seventh studio album.

 In 2023, the band embarked on a US tour with Extreme.

 In 2025, Living Colour performed "Cult of Personality" live during CM Punk's entrance at WrestleMania 41 for his main event match against Roman Reigns and Seth Rollins.

+In April 2026, Reid announced that Living Colour will release their new album in 2027 "at the soonest".

 Acclaim and legacy

 Living Colour was ranked No. 70 on VH1's 100 Greatest Artists of Hard Rock.

 "Cult of Personality" was re-recorded for Guitar Hero III: Legends of Rock, with an updated solo, as the original masters could not be used.

 In October 2006, "Love Rears Its Ugly Head" was ranked and voted 303 out of the 2006 songs featured in the Triple M Essential 2006 Countdown.

 Rolling Stone have called the band "funk metal pioneers."

-In early 2009, WWE used "Cult of Personality" in the video promoting the induction of Stone Cold Steve Austin into its Hall of Fame.
-Outside of his use of it in professional wrestling.
+In early 2009, WWE used "Cult of Personality" in the video promoting the induction of Stone Cold Steve Austin into its Hall of Fame, a nod to his use of it in professional wrestling.

 In 2011, WWE wrestler CM Punk returned with Cult of Personality as his theme song for his highly anticipated Summer of Punk run.
 Punk had used this song before when he used to perform for Ring of Honor.
-Upon joining WWE, he did not try to get the song as his theme because he believed that WWE will not get a song licensed for a mid-card wrestler.
+Upon joining WWE, he did not try to get the song as his theme because he believed that WWE would not get a song licensed for a mid-card wrestler.
 He used the song for his AEW run as well between 2021 and 2023.
 CM Punk also entered to the song for his debut mixed martial arts bout at UFC 203 and subsequently at UFC 225 for his fight versus Mike Jackson.

+In 2025, Jeff Mezydlo of Yardbarker included the band in his list of "20 underrated bands from the 1990s who are worth rediscovering".